 What food and drink is provided?

 We provide morning tea after you board the vessel.
-Lunch is a buffet-style spread with salads and cold cuts and is served between snorkels/dives at the reef0.
+Lunch is a buffet-style spread with salads and cold cuts and is served between snorkels/dives at the reef.
 Afternoon tea is served after all in water activities.
 There is also unlimited tea, coffee, cordial and cold water on board.
-(Please let us know in advance if you are a vegetarian or have any special dietary requirements).
+(Please advise upfront of any food allergies and be aware of that we are not catering for special dietary requirements).

 What courses can I do with Adrenalin dive?